CodeAdminDe/helm-charts/charts/bind9-hidden-primary/README.md

 </pre>
 </div>
 			</td>
 			<td>Sets the runtimeClass for the pods for the job execution.
-Takes the runtimeClass name, or "" (default).</td>
+Takes the runtimeClass name, or "" (default).
+WARNING: Successful execution with non-default runtimeClass not tested.</td>
 		</tr>
 		<tr>
 			<td id="runtimeClass--pods"><a href="./values.yaml#L106">runtimeClass.pods</a></td>